arrerntemoji - anwerne-akerte // team

 🤓 geek in residence

-The emoji workshops were run in partnership with the Geek in Residence program.
-It began in 2017 in response to the increasing numbers of young people spending time at the Alice Springs Public Library and now runs six days a week including right through the school holidays.
-It provides exploratory access to technology and design, music, video, social media and photo apps.
-Established by the Central Australian Youth Link-Up Service with Matt D’Penguin, the geek team has grown to include other youth workers, illustrators and artists, including Else Kennedy, Lindsey Matthews and Pathi Raj, and managed by Alice Goddard.
-The program was also supported by Centrecorp.
+The emoji workshops were run in partnership with the Geek in Residence program that began in 2017 in response to the increasing numbers of young people spending time at the Alice Springs Public Library providing exploratory access to technology and design, music, video, social media and photo apps.
+Established by the Central Australian Youth Link-Up Service with Matt D’Penguin, the geek team grew to include youth workers, illustrators and artists, including Else Kennedy, Lindsey Matthews and Pathi Raj, and managed by Alice Goddard.
+The program ended in 2020.

 Joel Liddle Perrurle, Veronica Dobson Perrurle, Kathleen Wallace Kemarre and the Year 9 students at the Alice Springs Language Centre/Centralian Middle School: Ada Watson, Johnien Furber, Tyrell Martin, Shakira Richards, Lawrence Squires, Shalaylee Coombes, Shonneille Craig, Jenaya Newchurch, Wendelle Miller Kruger with thanks to David Moore and Jannette McCormack.

 🙏 with thanks